-Save the XML file and then import it back to Task Scheduler as shown in below clip, please make sure to set the following 2 options, in this way the task will run in the background every time you create a new VM:
+Save the XML file and then import it back to Task Scheduler as shown in the below video, please make sure to set the following 2 options, in this way the task will run in the background every time you create a new VM:

-- Run whether user is logged on or not.
+- Run whether the user is logged on or not.

-- Do not store password.
+- Do not store passwords.
 The task will only have access to local resources.